KJKimCE/ESPP-Python/README.md

 Employee Stock Purchase Plan Model

 -----------------------------------------------------------------
-**IMPORTANT**

-You MUST do the following to query for the stock prices.
+**IMPORTANT** - You MUST follow the steps below to query for the stock prices.

 1. Visit [IEX Cloud](iexcloud.io) to create an API Key.
-2. Replace YOUR_API_KEY_HERE in the Tools/config_sample.py file with your newly created API Key.
+2. In Tools/config_sample.py - replace YOUR_API_KEY_HERE with your API Key.
 3. Rename this file to config.py.

 -----------------------------------------------------------------